phadke555/mcorec_baseline/README.md

 The results for the baseline model on dev subset are the following:

-- Average Conversation clustering F1 score: 0.8553
+- Average Conversation Clustering F1 score: 0.8553
 - Average Speaker WER: 0.5674
-- Average Speaker's WER based clustering: 0.3651
+- Average Cluster-Weighted WER: 0.3651

 ## Acknowledgement